andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 ## We will be working in pairs:

-*  Take turns sharing the screen.
+*  One shares the screen and the other requests remote control.
 *  Take turns on who types for each exercise.
-*  Whoever was typing, share your code in the chat with your teammate.
+*  Share markdown file at end of session via chat
 *  If possible have your camera on when doing the paired work.

 ## What to do when getting stuck: